Were You Born for Boot Camp?

 - Avoid instructors who adhere to the “no pain, no gain” training philosophy and who encourage participants to work through pain or injury.

-What you’ll most likely find at any boot camp is a wide variety of people who’ve gathered together to find the next challenging way to reach their fitness goals.
+There is no "typical" boot camp participant, or minimum athletic ability or experience (though as always, you should talk to your doctor before embarking on a new fitness regimen).
 “I have clients from their early 20s to late 50s,” says Andre Short, owner of and instructor at Go Hard Bootcamp in Atlanta.
-“Some are former athletes looking to get back in shape, some are new moms, and some are people who have never set foot in a gym.”
+“Some are former athletes looking to get back in shape, some are new moms and some are people who have never set foot in a gym.”

-Aside from making sure that no one gets injured, encouraging the campers — rather than yelling, belittling or intimidating them — is actually one of the main responsibilities of a fitness boot camp instructor.
+In a word, nope.
+Yelling, belittling and intimidating class participants really only results in one thing: An empty class next time around.
+Aside from making sure that no one gets injured, encouraging clients is actually one of the main responsibilities of a fitness boot camp instructor.
 “I motivate, encourage, and help change people’s exercise philosophy,” says J Crawford, Morning Crunch Boot Camp instructor in Sherman Oaks, CA. “It’s about play.
 I want people to realize it’s fun to move around — just like when you were a little kid.”